-For professionals, you’ll need 4K equipment and much more.
+Professionals will need 4K equipment and much more.
 There’s generally no threshold on how much you can spend to produce a virtual video, as there are many elements to consider.

 You can, however, budget yourselves and find something from $300 to $1,000.

 Q: How do I make a virtual tour of my house?

 Today, creating your own virtual tour is easier than ever.
 You can easily create 360 virtual tours from an iPhone using the Zillow 3D Home app that uses your iPhone’s panoramic camera feature.